52-Week Low Quality: Global Comparison Across 16 Exchanges

 The Down-Capture Story

 Down-capture is the metric that separates useful strategies from expensive index tracking.
+With local benchmarks, the picture changes:

-Exchange Down-Capture
+Exchange Benchmark Down-Capture

-Germany (XETRA) 30.6%
+Germany (XETRA) DAX 32.3%

-Hong Kong (HKSE) 115.8%
+Hong Kong (HKSE) Hang Seng 86.5%

 Run It Yourself